nemonik/hands-on-DevOps/readme.md

 ## 6.10.
 What is Continuous Integration (CI)?

-It is a repeated Agile software development practice lifted specifically from Extreme programming, where members of a development team frequently integrate their work in order to detect integration issues as quickly as possible thereby shifting discovery of issues "left" (i.e., early) in the software release.
+It is a repeated Agile software development practice lifted specifically from Extreme programming, where members of a development team frequently integrate their work to detect integration issues as quickly as possible thereby shifting discovery of issues "left" (i.e., early) in the software release.
+After tools, this is what is commonly (albeit mistakenly) thought to be the totality of DevOps.

 ## 6.11.
 How?